Pharmacy & Pet Supplies

 Gingivitis and associated mouth inflammation is extremely painful and may result in reluctance to eat, weight loss, and poor quality of life.

-During routine preventative vaccinations we screen for retained baby teeth and abnormal tooth alignment.
-In addition, we will do a visual inspection of your animal’s mouth by raising the lip also known as “flip the lip”.
+During routine preventative vaccinations, we screen for retained baby teeth and abnormal tooth alignment.
+We also perform a visual inspection of your pet’s mouth by raising the lip (aka “Flip the Lip”!).
 This is to check for dental disease and is an important part of how we monitor the overall health of your pet.
 Periodontal disease is also evaluated by dental digital x-ray.

 Unlike humans, dogs and cats need to be anesthetized for dental procedures.
 An endotracheal tube is placed to avoid aspiration of fluids.
-A basic prophy includes manual removal of tartar, ultrasonic cleaning, and polishing of all tooth surfaces.
+A basic dental cleaning includes manual removal of tartar, ultrasonic cleaning, and polishing of all tooth surfaces.

-Extractions are aided by the use of a high speed nitrogen powered drill unit (NitAir).
-This unit will slice through (section) a tooth in seconds.
+Extractions are aided by the use of a high speed nitrogen powered drill unit (NitAir), which can conveniently slice through (section) a tooth in seconds.

-We also offer a wide variety of products to help prevent plaque accumulation.
-These range from pet toothpaste to tartar prevention diets, and enzyme coated chews.
+We also offer a wide variety of products to help prevent plaque accumulation, from pet toothpaste to tartar prevention diets to enzyme coated chews.

 Surgical Care

-Elective surgery is performed tues-thurs mornings by appointment with most pets going home that same afternoon after 3:00 p.m.
+Elective surgery is performed in the morning with most pets going home that same afternoon.

 Preventative Health Care